 To protect public health and the environment by providing exceptional waste water conveyance, treatment, and related services.

-The Sewer Utility is responsible for serving approximately 4,450 customers by maintaining approximately 69 miles sanitary sewer mains ranging in size from four inches to fifteen inches in diameter.
+The Sewer Utility is responsible for serving approximately 4,700 customers by maintaining approximately 73 miles of sanitary sewer mains ranging in size from 4 inches to 15 inches in diameter.
 The City maintains two pump stations.
-One is located on Epic Lane which serves the Epic Campus and a portion of the Meister subdivision.
-The second one is located on Locust Dr. and it serves portions of Scenic Ridge and Cathedral Point subdivisions.
-All of the remaining collection flows by gravity to Pump Station # 17.
-Currently approximately 343 million gallons of waste water per year is conveyed to the Nine Springs Waste water Plant to be treated at a cost of approximately $820,000 annually.
+One is located on Epic Lane which serves the Epic Campus and a portion of the Westridge subdivision.
+The second one is located on Locust Dr. and it serves the Scenic Ridge subdivision.
+All of the remaining collection flows by gravity to Pump Station # 17, which is owned and operated by MMSD.
+Currently, approximately 330million gallons of wastewater per year is conveyed to the Nine Springs Waste water Plant to be treated at a cost of approximately $1,250,000 in 2020.